yarisvt/tyk-docs/tyk-docs/content/security/tls-and-ssl/mutual-tls.md

 openssl x509 -noout -fingerprint -sha256 -inform pem -in <cert>.
 ```

 You may notice that you can't get the raw certificate back, only its meta information.
 This is to ensure security.
-Certificates with private keys have special treatment and are encoded before storing: if a private key is found it gets encrypted with AES256 algorithm 3 using `security.private_certificate_encoding_secret` from the Gateway configuration file and if it is empty, it will fallback to the value in the field [secret](https://tyk.io/docs/configure/tyk-gateway-configuration-options/#a-name-secret-a-secret).
+Certificates with private keys have special treatment and are encoded before storing.
+If a private key is found it will be encrypted with AES256 algorithm 3 using the `security.private_certificate_encoding_secret` secret, defined in `tyk.conf` file.
+If a private key is not defined, it will use the [secret](https://tyk.io/docs/configure/tyk-gateway-configuration-options/#a-name-secret-a-secret) value in `tyk.conf`.

 ## <a name="authorisation"></a> Authorisation
 At the TLS level, authorisation means allowing only clients who provide client certificates that are verified and trusted by the server.